samwilson/twyne/docs/posts.rst

 A Post must have an author (even if that author is the ever-prolific "anon.").
-A site's default author can be set with the ``APP_MAIN_CONTACT`` environment variable, which is a reference to the ID of whichever Contact should be the default (usually this is the first user, which is created at install-time).
+A site's default author can be set with the ``APP_MAIN_CONTACT`` environment variable, which is a reference to the ID of whichever :ref:`Contact <contacts>` should be the default (usually this is the first user, which is created at install-time).

 Title